-Make sure where you can that your web images stay as small as they can be without losing to much quality.
-If your looking to improve your image load time and in hand your website load time, convert your images to .jpg or .gif images.
+Make sure where you can that your web images stay as small as they can be without losing too much quality.
+If you’re looking to improve your image load time and in hand, your website load time, convert your images to .jpg or .gif images.

 You can reduce the size of the images by lowering the number of colors in the image.
 There are many software tools that will let you optimize your images maximizing the load of those images.

-Tinypng.org is the best online tool to reduce the size of any png image file by 70% without loosing the image quality.
+Tinypng.org is the best online tool to reduce the size of any png image file by 70% without losing the image quality.

 2.Using Table the Right Way

-If you don’t use tables in your website they you should be.
-They are a very light html code that the search engine have been and always will be able to read quickly and easily.
+If you don’t use tables in your website then you should be.
+They are a very light HTML code that the search engine has been and always will be able to read quickly and easily.
 You can use tables on any of your pages and once you learn how to work with them you’ll wonder why you weren’t using them sooner.

 Here are some simple ideas to choose a better image for your blog/site